salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentation.md

 >Notice the propensity of space pixels (intensity of 0) while most of the moon's intensity values fall between 25 and 200.

-Wouldn't it be nice if we could train a computer to read an image's histogram and come up with a threshold all on its own, leaving us time to work on our instagram posts or Tik-tok videos?
+Wouldn't it be nice if we could train a computer to read an image's histogram and come up with a threshold all on its own, leaving us time to work on our Instagram posts or TikTok videos?
 Well, in fact, we have, and this method is called [Otsu's Method](http://www.wikiwand.com/en/Otsu%27s_method) (so, technically Otsu came up with this method).
 This algorithm assumes that an image contains two classes of pixels (background and foreground pixels) and it then calculates a threshold that best separates these pixels based on the image's histogram.
 Note, there are other algorithms out there, but Otsu's is one of the most commonly used algorithms for thresholding.
 Otsu was the man.

 The function **`graythresh`** uses Otsu's method and returns a threshold value.
 All we do is plug in the image variable, as follows: